Historical Newspaper Articles

 The Inspector of State Forests was commissioned to provide a description of the forest in the Watts River catchment (near Healesville) at a time when it was still largely untouched and unvisited.
 One notable discovery was a fallen mountain ash measuring 435 feet (132 metres) despite the top of the trunk having been broken off, with an estimate that it would have been over 500 feet (152 metres) originally.

 A vivid account of a multi-day journey starting from Fernshaw and heading up the Watts River in search of a waterfall.
 The explorers battled difficult terrain and were successful in reaching a series of cascades, though not the waterfall they’d expected to find.
-These days the walk is entirely within the Watts River catchment, which is closed to the general public.
+As this walk is now entirely within the Watts River catchment, this provides a glimpse into an area we can no longer visit.

 Warren Bonython made many visits to the Gammons Ranges, naming numerous peaks (including Cleft Peak) and natural features, and achieving many firsts.
 In this account he makes an ascent of Cleft Peak, after the first attempt was aborted when one of the party broke a leg.